yogeshwar607/shreemoryacabs/COMPETITIVE_ANALYSIS_REPORT_2025.md

 ## CONCLUSION

-GreenEVCabs faces a **moderately competitive market with significant growth potential**.
+Shree Morya Cabs faces a **moderately competitive market with significant growth potential**.
 The Pune-Mumbai electric cab segment is emerging, not yet dominated by any single player.

 **Your Winning Formula:**
 1. **Transparency** (pricing) = Trust signal